-Increasing demand to reduce usage of synthetic fertilizers and pesticides on crops has driven adoption of more biological and environmentally-friendly solutions such as biostimulants and biopesticides in farming applications.
+Similarly, the usage and accumulation of synthetic fertilizers and their resulting impact on the food chain has driven an increased adoption of biostimulants in farming applications.
 As spotlighted, our Bloomgenix® solution is an eco-friendly, animal-free line of biostimulant ingredients derived from yeast and various plant sources.
 These ingredients are abundant in free amino acids, bioactive peptides, plant vitamins, and target metabolites to improve the overall yield of the crop, the quality of the harvest, and the resilience of crops to environmental stressors such as drought, cold, and salinity.
 Moreover, some of Sensient's biostimulants provide a higher nutrient use efficiency, which helps farmers reduce their use of synthetic fertilizers.